 Looking for cooking classes?
-Click on the Class Enrollment tab then the 2020-2021 tab.
+Click on the Class Enrollment tab

 The Art Park offers cooking classes for elementary aged children in a safe, fun environment that encourages discovery, creativity and trying new foods.
 While learning food preparation skills is the main focus, each class also incorporates kitchen safety, cooking terms and language, etiquette, table setting, menu planning, and fun food related games or crafts.